Storm (Don Lawrence): Chronicles of Meanwhile

 About the time when The Genesis Equation was published, a spin-off series was started, called Chronicles of Meanwhile.
 The episodes take place between albums 6 and 7 of The Chronicles of the Deep World.
 Three episodes were released, drawn by Dick Matena, the first two under his pseudonym John Kelly.
 By late 2022 Eppo magazine began to serialize the fourth and final episode after a 25-year hiatus.
+Writer Martin Lodewijk and comic artist Apri Kusbiantoro concluded this series and released as the last album in 2024.

 Continuation

 Cover of the Storm album De Navel van de Dubbele God - (The Navel of the Double God).

 Three years after Don Lawrence died, a new team continued his work.
 Martin Lodewijk maintained the writer role, while Romano Molenaar and Jorg De Vos were selected as artists.
 Their first album The Navel of the Double God (De Navel van de Dubbele God) has been available since September 6, 2007 in Dutch.
 Storm 23 has already been reprinted and has given Storm a renewed international interest.
 The next album, titled Marduk's Springs, was released in February 2009.

 Since July 2008 there has been a second team working on Storm: Minck Oosterveer as artist and Willem Ritstier as writer.
-Their first and only album was called The Exile of Thoem.
+This spin-off was called "The Chronicles of the Outer Ring" Their first and only album was called The Exile of Thoem.
 The series was put on hold after Oosterveer died in a motorcycle-accident in 2011.
+In 2025 the series continued with Apri Kusbiantoro as artist and Robbert Damen as writer.